Narsingmf/GenAi/README.md

   - checkov: Policy-as-code scanner
   - terrascan: Compliance and security scanner
 - Automated planning and applying of Terraform configurations

+The repository includes download information for GitHub Actions to support environments with restricted network access or self-hosted runners.

 For more details, see:
 - [CI/CD Security Scanning documentation](docs/cicd-security-scanning.md)